timm409/EGM722_Project/README.md

 1. Open GitHub Desktop and select __File__ > __Clone Repository__.
 Select the __URL__ tab, then enter the URL for this repository.
 2. Open __Git Bash__ (from the __Start__ menu), then navigate to your folder for this module.
-   Now, execute the following command: `git clone https://github.com/iamdonovan/egm722.git`.
+   Now, execute the following command: `git clone https://github.com/timm409/project`.
 You should see some messages about downloading/unpacking files, and the repository should be set up.
 3. You can also clone this repository by clicking the green "clone or download" button above, and select "download ZIP" at the bottom of the menu.
 Once it's downloaded, unzip the file and move on to the next step.
-I don't recommend this step, however, as it will be more difficult for you to download the material for each week.

 ## 3. Create a conda environment